 Make sure you’re asserting yourself into the conversation.
 Keep in regular communication with workmates and your bosses.
 Don’t let them forget about you.
 This also rings true with clients, if you work for yourself.

 Offices are better equipped than most employee’s homes.
 The company provides internet and utilities as a minimum and often coffee, snacks, or lunch as well.
 When you’re working from home, the cost of maintaining your office space will just get lumped into your home bills.
 If you start working from home, you may get an unpleasant surprise when your bills come in at the end of the month.

 Combatting Missing Amenities:

 First and foremost, if you’re an employed person who normally works at the office, you should ask your company to provide some support for your home office.
-This needs to be a reasonable accommodation, such as payment of high speed internet costs.
+This needs to be a reasonable accommodation, such as payment of high-speed internet costs or getting some local office furniture in Sydney for your home office.
 Don’t ask your company to pay for your entire power bill or water costs, unless these are costs directly related to your work.